 Often chronic or recurrent pain.

-Where conventional therapies fail all together or offer only a temporary relief, Alexander Technique promises lasting change and improvement.
+Where conventional therapies fail all together or offer only a temporary relief, Alexander Technique eliminates pain issues as a convenient side effect.

 Musicians, singers, actors, public speakers, athletes and about anybody else can use the Alexander Technique to improve their skills.

 High performers may not necessarily suffer pain or discomfort, however gained advantage of well functioning body will further boost their output.

 Anybody who is genuinely interested in exploring the secrets of their own mind and body is welcome to try Alexander Technique.

 By definition, you will discover and learn things about yourself previously unknown to you.

 Students learn from a teacher in order to acquire skill for a self change.